 We’ll kick this off with one of the most persistent rumors: “There are strict height requirements for pilots”.

-Too many times to count have we heard “I’m too tall to become a pilot” commented in frustration by someone who have always dreamed of flying.
+Too many times to count have we heard “I’m too tall to become a pilot” commented in frustration by someone who has always dreamed of flying.

 Yes, there are certain height restrictions for pilots, but a majority of humans fall within the approved spectrum.
 There are in fact no specific limits for what is considered to be too tall or short to be a commercial pilot.
 We suspect that the misconception has evolved due to the strict restrictions applied in the air force.
 If you want to fly as a pilot in the Swedish Airforce you have to be between 161 and 190 cm, simply to fit in, and safely maneuver the aircraft.

 Fun fact: Tom Cruise who portrayed Maverick (a.k.a. the most iconic fighter pilot ever) in Top Gun, would actually have been too short to be accepted as a navy pilot IRL.